[Updated November 13, 2024]

 Nightly holiday events include the Carowinds Christmas Tree Lighting and the WinterFest Wonderland Parade, with floats, live music, and performers.

-Winterfest tickets start at $32.99 and have several iterations, such as Season Pass Bring-a-Friend, WinterFest Group Tickets, and more.
+Their 2023 Winterfest tickets started at $32.99 and had several iterations, such as Season Pass Bring-a-Friend, WinterFest Group Tickets, and more.

 Ice skating, cookie decorating, and igloo rentals are also available for an additional charge.